krishbale/Chat-Apps-Encryption-Webhooks/log.md

 status .. github

 Day -7

-Tuesday 27 June 2023 10:30 am : 6:30 pm
+Tuesday 27 June 2023  11:00am :7:00 pm
-1.SOlved the connecting socket io for diffrent users from the browsers frontend
-2. Created and updated database for group chat and private chat in socket io
-3. Added functionality such as private chat,group chat , mentioned user in frontend and  reply user  in backend
-4. tried uploding file from postman to nestjs server.

- BLockers: no option to upload file using socket from postman ,

- status ..github.com
+Tasks.

+1.Went through the template  ultimate nest,  minio and  s3 advantages and alternative 2.Buffered file from frontend and emit the file through socket and also went throught similar repo and library such as   socketio-stream and file-upload.
+3.Also uses the postman to upload the file and which is eventually saved in public folder in backend which tools like multer.

+Status ...Github